Mastercraftsman and British sculptor David Harber on the importance of nature and healing

 By Fiona Sanderson

-Exclusive interview with internationally recognised sculptor David Harber who’s eponymous company is renowned for creating exquisite signature sundials and sculptural pieces, combining a visual beauty where art and engineering collide….
+The Luxury Channel conducts an exclusive interview with internationally recognised sculptor David Harber, whose eponymous company is renowned for creating exquisite signature sundials and sculptural pieces, combining a visual beauty where art and engineering collide….

 WHAT ARE YOUR THOUGHTS ON THE IDEA OF NATURE BEING ABLE TO HEAL, AND IN WHAT WAYS WOULD ONE OF YOUR SCULPTURES AID THIS THEORY?